 In my spare time, I tinker with my instruments so they give me more awesome results.
 This describes one of those mods.

 I have a great playing 2-pickup Squier Telecaster (made in Korea).
-I previously upgraded it with a control plate that gives me six pickup tones.
+The 3-way switch is OK but I wanted to soup it up for more tonal options.

-It has six mini toggle switches instead of the stock 5-way blade switch.
-Three of them are on-off-on and control each pickup by turning it Off or On (in either normal-phase or reverse phase.)
-The other three are on-on switches to put select pickups in either parallel or series circuit.
+It has three mini toggle switches instead of the stock 3-way blade switch.
+Two of the switches are on-off-on and control each pickup by turning it Off or On (in either normal-phase or reverse phase.)
+The third (middle) on-on switch puts the pickups in either parallel or series circuit.
 The switch layout is simple and intuitive.
-The end result is an instrument that goes beyond the stock five pickup tones.
+The end result is an instrument that goes beyond the three stock pickup tones.

 After the upgrade, I have six pickup tones.
 I still have the stock three sounds, but the extra three sounds are distinct and useful.
 Putting both pickups in series (and in-phase) gives me a strong jazz-like humbucker sounding tone, something that I could not get from my stock Telecaster.
 And hearing those additional two new intense and more intense out-of-phase country twang tones (switched in either parallel and series) gave me goosebumps.
 These are glass-shattering tones that can punch out windows at 30 paces.

 I'm happy with the upgrade because it gives me three additional pickup tones.